 - People eat sweets and share gifts with friends and neighbours.

-- Children burn firecrackers and enjoy with their neighbours and friends.
+- Children burn firecrackers and enjoy themselves with their neighbours and friends.

 - Diwali is the most loved festival and in India by almost all people.